apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 Tests at this scale are slow: they are best executed from hosts running in the cloud infrastructure where the storage endpoint is based.

-##No test no review: Run different combinations of tests using the runtests.sh script

-This is the expected way in which the tests have to be ran before raising a PR.
-The script `runtests.sh` contain template for 3 combinations of tests.
-Ensure the auth configs for all the accounts used for testing are provided in azure-auth-keys.xml.
-In case any new flags or properties are introduced with the code change, add the combinations with the possible configurations into the `runtests.sh`.
-The thread count can be specified as the command line argument for the script.
-By default the same will be 8. -n option can be specified if build is not required prior to the tests.

-Adding a combination of tests involves setting the variable combination (ex: HNS -OAuth) and specifying the specific configurations for the particular combination with 2 arrays namely properties and values.
-Specify the property names within the array properties and corresponding values in the values array.
-The property and value is determined by the array index.
-The value for the property mentioned at index 1 of array properties should be specified at index 1 of the array values.
-Call the function generateconfigs once the 3 values mentioned are set.
-Now the script `runtests.sh` is ready to be ran.

-Once the tests are completed, logs will be present in the directory dev-support/testrun-scripts/testlogs/$startname, $startname will be the start time of the test.
-A consolidated test results  will be present in the file Test-Results.log.
-Similarly, the full test report can be found in individual log files, for each of the combinations with the file name Test-Logs -$combination.
-Please attach the consolidated test results from the file Test -Results.log into the respective PRs.

 ## Using the emulator

 A selection of tests can run against the